weixian-zhang/GCC-CWHD/README.md

 # GCC-CWHD

-CWHD currently provides Grafana dashboards to visualize Azure resource health statuses and metrics for 2 web apps OneLogin and Documentum.
+CWHD currently provides Grafana dashboards to visualize Azure resource health statuses and metrics for 2 web apps CloudCrafty and PocketGeek.
 The dashboards are organized in levels depicting the "depth" of monitoring.
   * Level 0 dashboard shows the "overall" Azure resource availability status of each App.
     The overall available status depends on the dependent Azure resources that each web app is using.
-    For example OneLogin is backed by 3 Azure resources: App Service, Key Vault and APIM.
+    For example CloudCrafty is backed by 3 Azure resources: App Service, Key Vault and APIM.
 The overall availability status will only be available when all 3 resourcecs' availability status is Available.

   * Level 1 dashboard are web app specific, it displays the health and metrics of specific Azure resources used by web app